ismi-abbas/xsolla-assignment/README.md

-# Xsolla Game List Website - Assingment
+# Xsolla Game List Website - Assignment

 This app use [Vite]('https://vitejs.dev/') to scaffold react app for faster development process.